 2. Strep Throat

-- Strep throat is a bacterial infection which can cause white spots.
-As per findings, strep throat caused due to streptococcal bacteria which can invade your pharyngeal tissue.
+Strep throat is a bacterial infection than can be one of the causes of white spots in throat.
+This infection is caused due to streptococcal bacteria and will invade your pharyngeal tissue.

 3. Oral Thrush